New Mexico Medicaid Definition

 The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from an New Mexico Medicaid program.
 Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+IMPORTANT: Not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Nevada Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|